This page is about the Stallions we've had in the past, present & future.

 TEXAS PLAYGUN "Shooter"

 1998 Gray Stallion

-"Shooter", as we call him is a wonderful horse in his own right.
+"Shooter", as we call him was a wonderful horse in his own right.
 Great temperament, beautiful, talented in many ways AND GRAY!
 You can get him out of the pasture after breeding mares, throw a saddle on him and either ride, rope or cut on him.

 He does it all...& he does it well!